Biswanathdas1996/app-dashboard/replit.md

 - **404 Page**: Error handling for unknown routes

 ### Storage Strategy
-Currently implements in-memory storage with file persistence for development.
-The storage layer is abstracted through an interface to support easy migration to database storage.
+Uses file-based JSON storage (`data/apps.json`) for all data persistence.
+The storage layer is abstracted through an interface and completely independent of any database system.

 ## Data Flow